karahmat/hawkerpedia/README.md

 Frontend validation was very easily done, as it was just a matter of adding the attributes "required" or "minlength" (for passwords) or type="email" to the <input> tag.
 If these conditions are not met, the browser will not allow the form-data to be sent.

 However, frontend form validation has some limitations.
 It will not be able to handle "unique" username.
 I also needed to check whether the referrer ID exists.
-This is where the backend form validation and error handling are needed.
+This is where the backend form validation and error handling come in handy.

 ### Backend form validation